 Living in a town where being uncircumcised is the norm, at least among small children, I felt extremely self-conscious when my son would be naked in public (and still do).

-I was embarrassed to change his diaper when we were out and about, I didn’t want to be THAT mom who thought it was OK to cut her son.
+Changing his diaper when we were out and about embarrassed me.
+I didn’t want to be THAT mom who thought it was OK to cut her son.

 When around friends I always felt the need to bring it up, to explain myself, and make it clear that I didn’t agree with it.